-Trains offer an efficient way to move goods over long distances.
+Trains offer an efficient way to move goods over long distances through the transcontinental railroad.
 Over a third of all freight transport happens via the railway system, but our railroads have not always been as expansive as they are today.
 Now, we have hundreds of thousands of miles of rail connecting major cities across the country, but this was not the case two hundred years ago.
 The transcontinental railroad was built in the 1800s to connect Council Bluffs, Iowa, with the San Francisco Bay and revolutionize transport in the U.S.

 The 1850s were a time of westward expansion for the United States.
 The California Gold Rush and Nevada Silver Rush pushed U.S. Americans further and further west with the promise of economic prosperity.
 In 1862, Congress passed the Pacific Railroad Bill and several grants that allowed financial support for the Central Pacific and Union Pacific railroad companies.
 These two companies then began constructing what would become the transcontinental railroad for the transportation of intermodal freight containers and people across the United States.

 Travel was obviously one of the aspects of U.S. life most impacted by the completion of the transcontinental railroad.
 Before the railroad, it took almost six months and cost $1000 to travel between California and New York.
 After the transcontinental railroad was completed, it cost $150 and took one week.
 For the first time, U.S. Americans could freely travel from coast to coast.
 This radically changed both business and pleasure travel.